mletkin/jemForth/README.md

 ### block buffering of mass storage
 jemForth features the Forth 83 block buffering system for access to a (virtual) mass storage.
-The original Forth implementation devides the mass storage (hard or floppy disk) in blocks of 1024 bytes.
+The original Forth implementation divides the mass storage (hard or floppy disk) in blocks of 1024 bytes.
 Each block can be loadad into a block buffer changed and saved.
 Forth programs may be loadad by loading the 1024 byte blocks.

 jemForth uses a binary file stored anywhere in the file system.
 The location is hard wired in the ```Forth83Engine``` class when the block buffer is created.
-Set path and name of a file anywhere in the file system.
+Set path and name so it specifies a file anywhere in the file system.
 If the file does not exist it is created when the block buffer is created.
 Make sure you have write access to the containing directory.

 Currently the block buffer area is limited to 64MB.
 This does not limit the file size it only means that not more than 64MB of the file may be loaded at a time.
 This limits the number of buffers to 64.000.

-Reading and writing of files is not supported.
+Reading and writing of normal files is not supported.